 - The employee may appeal the decision to the Associate Vice President, Human Resources to request an appeal hearing by the K-State University Support Staff Peer Review Committee (PRC).
 An employee seeking a meeting to discuss the disciplinary action may be accompanied by an advocate.

 - Immediately upon return from a decision-making leave day, the employee must meet with the Associate Vice President, Human Resources (or his designee) to discuss the employee's decision.
 If the employee elects to remain at K-State, he or she will be advised as follows:

 - Immediately correct the problem situation; maintain fully acceptable performance and conduct in every area of your job, whether immediately related to the current problem or not.
 Any further problems that require disciplinary action may result in your dismissal.

 - Departments requesting demotion or dismissal of an employee must request the action in writing to the Associate Vice President, Human Resources.
 The letter should include why the action is being requested, what prior steps were taken to correct the situation, and any other pertinent documentation and information.
 The Associate Vice President, Human Resources will review the request and notify the department of the decision.

 - Employees have full rights of appeal for demotion and dismissal actions.
 See PPM, Chapter 4035, Disciplinary Action Appeals Board for University Support Staff.

-An employee may appeal a suspension with pay (decision-making leave) to the Associate Vice President, Human Resources for a hearing by the University Support Staff Peer Review Committee.
+An employee may appeal a decision-making leave (suspension with pay) to the Associate Vice President, Human Resources for a hearing by the University Support Staff Peer Review Committee.
 An employee who is demoted or dismissed has the right to request a hearing before the Appeals Board for University Support Staff to determine the reasonableness of such action.